F-Stop Magazine: How did you first become involved in photography and what led to you working in this medium?

 But more than any other neighborhood, I love to revisit Soho.
 It’s got some of the most photogenic architecture in the city with those gorgeous cast-iron front buildings, and the narrow streets make for beautiful, soft light.
 And most people are surprised to hear how much I enjoy shooting around Times Square.
 Of course it’s gaudy and touristy, but it’s also a wacky place with surprises around every corner.

-AN: Is it easy to make a project about New York relatable to someone elsewhere in the world considering how well known the city is through photography and other mediums like books, film and music?
+F-Stop: Is it easy to make a project about New York relatable to someone elsewhere in the world considering how well known the city is through photography and other mediums like books, film and music?

 JOH: The thing I find most gratifying about shooting New York City is trying to find those scenes that defy the NYC cliches, or that add a twist to the iconic New York settings.
 At the same time, any image that includes a person has a kind of automatic empathy factor.
 That said, I’m usually thinking very narrowly, focused on the particular subject that has grabbed me and not so much on its place in the context of this city.
 I guess I’ve begun to take New York City for granted, which I consider a gift.
 That said, I’m not immune to trying to capture a classic New York City view as long as I can put my own spin on it.

-AN: Your collection ‘Texters’ was published in Voyeur Magazine in 2011.
+F-Stop: Your collection ‘Texters’ was published in Voyeur Magazine in 2011.
 Does this project still capture your imagination considering the increase in mobile phones has skyrocketed since your article was printed?

 JOH: I shot the “Texters” series during that little sliver of time when public texting had grown into an annoying phenomenon.
 We seem to have zoomed right past that period, and now that everyone on the street buries their faces in their phones, it’s no longer so novel.